Azure/azure-powershell/src/AppConfiguration/docs/Az.AppConfiguration.md

 ## Az.AppConfiguration Cmdlets
 ### [Get-AzAppConfigurationStore](Get-AzAppConfigurationStore.md)
-Lists the configuration stores for a given subscription.
+Gets the properties of the specified configuration store.

 ### [Get-AzAppConfigurationStoreKey](Get-AzAppConfigurationStoreKey.md)
 Lists the access key for the specified configuration store.